otakup0pe/hcvswitch/README.md

 HCV Switcher
 ============

 These scripts provide a simple way of switching between different instances of Hashicorp Vault.
 Once integrated into someone's Bash dotfiles setup, it should keep some environment variables up to date.
 A key assumption made by this script is that the shell environment it is installed in has a function similar to `PS1_COMMAND` which runs each time the shell is generated.
-As the `VAULT_ADDR` is not stored in any files, this environment variable must be kept up to date.
+As the `VAULT_ADDR` is not stored in asdfklasdfasdfany files, this environment variable must be kept up to date.

 Installation
 ------------